Hexaborane(12)

 Hexaborane(12) is an inorganic compound with the formula B6H12.
 It is an obscure member of the boranes.
-It is a colorless liquid that, like most boron hydrides, is readily hydrolyzed and flammable.
+It is a colorless liquid that, like some other boron hydride clusters, is readily hydrolyzed and flammable.

 The molecular structure conforms to C2 symmetry group.
 With the formula BnHn+6, it is classified as an arachno-cluster.
 As such the boron positions match six of the boron positions in the closo-B8H.

 Preparation

 It is typically prepared by the cluster expansion method from B5H, the conjugate base of pentaborane(9):